-- Wear indicator - 2.
-Wear limit line
+- Brake shoe wear indicator - 2.
+Brake shoe wear limit line

 The rear brake is provided with a wear indicator, which allows you to check the brake shoe wear without having to disassemble the brake.
 To check the brake shoe wear, check the position of the wear indicator while applying the brake.
 If a brake shoe has worn to the point that the wear indicator reaches the wear limit line, have a Yamaha dealer replace the brake shoes as a set.